robert-hatfield/About-Me/README.md

 # About-Me
 This is the first project for week 1 of Code 201.
-This was pair programming for Lab 4.
+Pair programming was done for Lab 4 on Jan 05 2017.
   Driver was David Wheeler.
   Navigator was Robert Hatfield.